 There will be a total of 4 non-cumulative tests, each worth 19%.
-Tests will consist of multiple-choice and possibly a few short-answer questions.
-Each test will contain 1 or 2 general multiple-choice questions from each assigned video (videos are discussed below).
+Tests will consist primarily of multiple-choice questions and possibly a few short-answer questions.
+Each test will contain 1 or 2 multiple-choice questions (very general in nature) from each assigned video (videos are discussed below).
 I would strongly advise you against writing a test if you are feeling ill because grades will NOT be adjusted after-the-fact to compensate for such circumstances.
 Once you begin a test, you must complete it.